 Why does my Acer laptop screen flicker when I plug in the charger?

-This is a known issue on Acer Aspire 7 and some other Acer models.
-The GPU switches power states when the charger is connected or disconnected, and the transition causes a brief flicker or sustained flickering.
-The fix is to go to Power Options > Advanced Settings > PCI Express > Link State Power Management and set it to Off.
-Also try updating the GPU driver and the Acer power management driver from support.acer.com.
+When you connect or disconnect the charger, the GPU switches power states and the transition triggers a flicker or sustained flickering.
+Go to Power Options > Advanced Settings > PCI Express > Link State Power Management and set it to Off.
+Also update the GPU driver and Acer power management driver from support.acer.com to rule out a driver-related trigger.

 Why does my Acer Nitro 5 screen flicker during gaming?

-The most common cause is an incorrect refresh rate setting or a GPU driver conflict.
-Make sure Windows is set to the native refresh rate of your Nitro 5 screen (144Hz, 165Hz, or 360Hz depending on the model) in Display Settings > Advanced Display.
-Also update the NVIDIA or AMD GPU driver directly from the manufacturer’s website.
-If flickering persists under load, check GPU temperature with HWiNFO64 and clean the laptop vents.
+The most common causes are a refresh rate mismatch or a display driver conflict under load.
+Set Windows to the native refresh rate of your Nitro 5 screen (144Hz, 165Hz, or 360Hz depending on the model) in Display Settings > Advanced Display, then update the GPU driver directly from NVIDIA or AMD.
+If flickering continues, check GPU temperature with HWiNFO64 and clean the vents to rule out thermal throttling.

 Does Acer warranty cover screen flickering?

-Yes if the flickering is caused by a manufacturing defect or a component failure under normal use.
-Physical damage from drops is not covered by the standard warranty.
-Acer’s standard warranty is one year.
-Check your specific coverage at support.acer.com with your serial number before paying for any repair.
+Yes, if the flickering results from a manufacturing defect or component failure under normal use without physical damage.
+The standard Acer warranty lasts one year and you can verify your specific coverage at support.acer.com with your serial number.
+Always check before paying for any laptop screen repair.

 Can a graphics driver update cause screen flickering on Acer laptops?

-Yes.
-Certain GPU driver versions have known incompatibilities with specific Acer display panels.
-If flickering started immediately after a driver update, roll back the driver via Device Manager > Display Adapters > your GPU > Properties > Driver > Roll Back Driver.
-This restores the previously installed version that was working correctly.
+Yes, certain GPU driver versions have known incompatibilities with specific Acer display panels.
+If a display driver conflict started right after an update, roll it back via Device Manager > Display Adapters > your GPU > Properties > Driver > Roll Back Driver.
+This restores the previous working version in under a minute.

 How much does it cost to fix screen flickering on an Acer laptop in 2026?

-If software-related: free.
-Display cable reseating: $30 to $80.
-Full screen replacement: $100 to $400 depending on the Acer model.
-Third-party certified shops charge 30 to 50% less than Acer service centers.
-Check your warranty before paying for any repair.
+Software fixes are free.
+Display cable reseating costs $30 to $80.
+A full laptop screen repair runs $100 to $400 depending on the Acer model.
+Third-party certified shops charge 30 to 50% less than Acer service centers, so always compare before committing to any repair.

 Why is my Acer laptop screen flickering only at low brightness?